 Advice on Cooking Wild Game

 All of this effort and care is paramount in keeping hundreds of pounds of meat fresh.
-And when done right, those delicious wild meals shared with friends, family and neighbors will go a long way to ensure hunting’s future.
+And when done right, those delicious wild meals shared with friends, family, and neighbors will go a long way to ensure hunting’s future.

 “Support for hunting can be through food,” she says.
 “Around a table of wild game, we can educate folks on conservation and how hunters are part of the conservation process in our society.
 And they should know what goes into the hunt.
-You have to hike, scout, troubleshoot.
+You have to hike, scout, and troubleshoot.
 It’s not all about death.
 There’s a whole lot more to hunting than killing an animal.”